The Riviera Maya Beyond The Resorts

 Intense.

-The combination of heat, chanting, steam, herbs, and complete darkness felt strangely emotional by the end of it.
+The combination of steam, herbs, chanting, and complete darkness became strangely emotional by the end.

 Not life-changing.